ronaldbradford/pokemon-sleeve-manager/README.md

 **Ready to build your perfectly organized sleeve collection?** 🎴✨

-Start by taking photos on a solid-colored background and let the app do the rest!
+Start with the QUICKSTART guide and take your first photo on a solid-colored background!